 However using indirect methods of research, a lice study showed that it was only 170,000 years ago when it all began.

 At this point in history, clothing was not about self-expression or looking good in front of others.
-It was about practicality.
-Life and death, in some instances.
+It was about practicality — life and death, in some instances.

 From the mid–1300s clothing started to represent much more than the practical use-cases discussed above.
-Clothing became culture.
+Clothing became a culture.
 Clothing was used for gender differentiation, social status, religion, heritage, fashion, and sports.

 Fast forward to today, clothing acts as a representation of who you are.

-Think about it.
-When you meet someone for the first time, what they wear plays a role in what you think about that individual, either consciously or subconsciously.
+Think about it when you meet someone for the first time, what they wear plays a role in what you think about that individual, either consciously or subconsciously.

-And because clothing is considered fundamental to human existence, the global apparel market is valued at over 3 trillion dollars and accounts for 2 percent of the worlds Gross Domestic Product (GDP).
+And because clothing is considered fundamental to human existence, the global apparel market is valued at over 3 trillion dollars and accounts for 2 per cent of the worlds Gross Domestic Product (GDP).